-The timing in relation to the granting of an exemption is at the discretion of the Parliamentary Secretary.
-It is the Commission's policy to recommend that an exemption is backdated to the date of the application, that is, to 27 October 2014.
+The effective date of granting an exemption is at the discretion of the Parliamentary Secretary.
+It is the Commission's usual policy to recommend that an exemption is backdated to the date of the application, which in this case would be 23 April 2015.